aheschl1/pillar/README.md

 ## VM Mesh: Distributed Testing and Simulation

 The VM Mesh framework enables distributed testing and simulation of the Pillar protocol across multiple virtual machines, supporting both x86_64 and aarch64 architectures.
 It automates the provisioning, networking, and orchestration of VMs using QEMU, with unified repository injection and cloud-init configuration.
+This is used for testing across different architectures, in order to assert serialization compatibility.

 ### Features

 - **Automated VM Provisioning:** Launch any number of VMs with isolated overlays and custom network bridges.
 - **Unified Codebase Injection:** Clones the repository and injects it into all VMs via a shared ISO, ensuring consistent test environments.
 - **Cloud-Init Integration:** Uses cloud-init to configure SSH keys, networking, and repository setup for each VM.